bailla/numbertoword/README.md

 	From the output of the parser there is the functionality to process the rules.
 I created our example AmericanNumberFormatRulesEngine which would be different to a British number format where 1 billion is different.
 Again I used generics for input and output.
 We might not neccessarily be processing numbers.

-	AmericanNumberFormatRulesEngine uses extention methods to make the logic more readable eg IsMillionsNumber
+	AmericanNumberFormatRulesEngine uses extension methods to make the logic more readable eg IsMillionsNumber
 4. Rules Processing

 	Processing rules could have different implementations.
 I used used Tasks to process the parsed items in a multi-threaded manner.
 I understand this is overkill and I tend to solve problems in the simplest way and then if there is an issue I would optimise.
 I wanted to demonstrate use of Tasks.